I figured out how to get normal pictures to come out of the screen by creating a program that turns 2D photos into red

 I have been using the red cyan anaglyph 3d glasses I bought to view and make 3D content.
 When I searched for "red cyan 3d" I found hundreds of images and videos.
 The glasses are comfortable and I was surprised at how well they work for the small screen on my phone.
 People that wear glasses had to take them off.
 If you already wear glasses then you could use 3D clip-on glasses instead.

 How 3D Glasses Work

 3D glasses work like stereo headphones.
 Stereo headphones can send one sound to your right ear and another to your left ear at the same time.
 Anaglyph glasses allow you to view a left and right image.
-Without the glasses you see one image.
-With the glasses each eye sees a different picture.
-A colored lense displays one image clearly while hiding the other one.
+Without the glasses, you see one image.
+With the glasses, each eye sees a different picture.
+A colored lens displays one image clearly while hiding the other one.

 For the effect to work, the pictures need to be taken from a different perspective.
 Each of your eyes is seeing from a different location.
 The second picture should be a little to the right.
 You see depth because the objects are at different horizontal locations and because you are getting more information.